Alec Baldwin defends film maker Woody Allen as Hollywood backs away

 Allen’s most recent film “Wonder Wheel,” distributed by Amazon Studios, has fared poorly at the North American box office taking only $1.4 million since its Dec.
 1 release.

-His next film “A Rainy Day in New York,” starring Chaplet and also from Amazon, is due for release later this year.
+His next film “A Rainy Day in New York,” starring Chalametand also from Amazon, is due for release later this year.

+(The story was refiled to correct the name of Timothee Chalamet from Timothy Chaplet in paragraph 11 and paragraph 15; corrects name of Mira Sorvino from Mira Sorkin and name of Greta Gerwig from Greta Gehrig in paragraph 12)

 Reporting by Jill Serjeant; editing by Clive McKeef